tux4kids/tuxmath/doc/README.txt

 	,,"Kid c"
 	,,"Kid d"

-     3. Create the directory hierarchy with the following command (executed from the command line, aka shell):
+     4. Create the directory hierarchy with the following command (executed from the command line, aka shell):

+          tuxmathadmin --createhomedirs userfile.csv

+	  OR

           tuxmathadmin --path /servervolume/tuxmath_users --createhomedirs userfile.csv

-	where "userfile.csv" is the name of the file that you created in the previous step.
+	if you haven't updated the global configuration file yet (step 2 above).
+Here, "userfile.csv" is the name of the file that you created in the previous step.
 It should tell you that it's creating all the user directories and complete without error.
 Note that "tuxmathadmin -h" gives help, including a list of the things that tuxmathadmin can do.

-     4. Optionally, in "tuxmath_users" you can also create a file that poses a question at each step of the hierarchy.
+     5. Optionally, in "tuxmath_users" you can also create a file that poses a question at each step of the hierarchy.
 For the example above, it might contain three lines: